Contract Creation & Templates

 • Completeness — Nothing Just Agreed Verbally: Make sure that all Agreements are recorded in writing.
 Details are often discussed orally or by e-mail — such points are also included in the contract or at least as an attachment.
 Don't rely on memory or “That'll be clear.”
 What is not in the contract is difficult to claim later.
 Therefore: It is better to take up every important point than to discover gaps afterwards.

 • Don't forget important clauses: Some standard clauses increase the legal security of your agreement.
-One example is the Salvatory clause, which states that the rest of the contract remains valid even if individual provisions should be ineffective.
-In this way, you prevent the entire contract from becoming invalid just because one point is legally problematic.
-An already mentioned one is also useful Written form clause — i.e. the notice that changes or additions to the contract must be made in writing.
+One example is the severability clause, which states that the rest of the contract remains valid even if individual provisions turn out to be ineffective.
+This prevents the entire contract from becoming invalid just because one point is legally problematic.
+The written-form clause mentioned earlier is also useful — the note that changes or additions to the contract must be made in writing.
 In this way, you avoid discussions about alleged oral ancillary agreements.
 You can usually adopt these clauses from tried and tested models.

 With these tips, you can ensure that your written agreement is not only formally correct, but also clear and fair for all parties.
 In the end, every contract is only as good as its content and comprehensibility — so invest a little effort in drafting it, it pays off.